-The aim of this course is to provide students with experience of developing professional applications, emphasising Human-Computer Interaction from theory through to practical project experience.
+The aim of this module is to provide students with experience of developing professional applications, emphasising Human-Computer Interaction from theory through to practical project experience.
 The focus is on different methods of interacting with a computer (i.e. mouse, keyboard, sound), providing an awareness of how this technology works in practice.

 Human Computer Interaction

-This module aims to ensure that students are exposed to the set of factors that can affect the experience that users have when engaging with technology/computing based devices and services.
-These factors will be explored from the perspective of the usage in context, by a variety of users.
+This aim of this module is to ensure that students are exposed to the set of factors that can affect the experience that users have when engaging with technology/computing based devices and services.
+These factors are explored primarily from the perspective of the usage in context, by a variety of users.
 Industry-standard UX documentation is produced within a project setting.